daveremy/cc-session-timer/README.md

 - End exactly 5 hours later (e.g., 11:00 AM → 4:00 PM)
 - A new session starts if >5 hours have passed since the session start OR >5 hours since the last activity

-This tool reads the timestamp data from `~/.claude/projects/*/` JSONL files to calculate when your current session will end.
+This tool reads timestamp data from `~/.claude/projects/*/` JSONL files to calculate when your current session will end.

 ## Installation